Brad Pitt Is Only ‘Human’: Pitt Is Being Open About ‘Recovery’ And Taking The Critique [Opinion]

 Brad Pitt was running from his feelings.
 That could only prove one thing.
 Brad Pitt is human.
 Isn’t that what he felt necessary to explain to Associated Press?
 Could it possibly be that underneath those perfect pecs and abs, Brad Pitt displayed in Fight Club and Snatch, beats the heart of a real live human being just like everyone else?

 If Brad Pitt is a real person with actual feelings, how might that impact Pitt’s iconic status?
-Well so far The Daily Mail has called Pitt ” A pampered man baby.” they also said he needed to “grow up.” and that was just the headline.
+Well so far the Daily Mail has called Pitt ” A pampered man baby.” they also said he needed to “grow up.” and that was just the headline.
 The overall message was, drop the psychobabble and just own the mistake, Brad.
 Stop whining about emotions.

 “Sad Dad Brad’s indulgent psychobabble makes him sound worse, not better.
 Like a man on the run from himself and his obligations and not someone who understands his dreary role in the painful failure of a marriage.”